sjet47/blog/content/posts/Linux/syscall_irl/index.md

 	PUSH_AND_CLEAR_REGS rax=$-ENOSYS
 ```

-This is what "context switch" literaly mean, save current registers on the stack.
-The order of pushing registers on stack is crucial because it actually construct a `struct pt_regs` on the stack like the comment said.
+This is what a "context switch" literaly means: saving the current register state onto the stack.
+The order in which the registers are pushed onto the stack is crucial, as it will construct a `struct pt_regs` on the stack, as the comment indicates.

 ```c
 struct pt_regs {